 <img alt="" src="https://secure.pass8heal.com/222507.png" style="display:none;">

 Industries change so fast now that it’s not enough to stay ahead of current competitors.
 Businesses have to anticipate and head off future competition as well, a concept sometimes called “disrupting yourself.”
-Chief Executive magazine wrote about this recently, and reached out to Nottingham Spirk and a client-partner for input on how to disrupt yourself.
+Chief Executive magazine wrote about this recently and reached out to Nottingham Spirk and a client-partner for input on how to disrupt yourself.

 Matco Tools had a problem.
-The toolboxes that it sold to auto mechanics across North America—the flagship of its business—were becoming dated as manufacturers loaded more and more technology into their automobiles.
+The toolboxes that it sold to auto mechanics across North America — the flagship of its business — were becoming dated as manufacturers loaded more and more technology into their automobiles.
 Mechanics needed more sophisticated tools like vehicle diagnostic kits and recharging stations, and their needs varied from model to model

 So, starting about two years ago, Matco, a $450 million subsidiary of Danaher, based in Stow, Ohio, launched an innovation project with an outside business-innovation firm, Cleveland-based Nottingham Spirk, to disrupt its biggest line of business.
 Matco assigned some of its best and brightest to an innovation team that also included representatives from Nottingham Spirk.